World Series: The original World Series

 Before 1882, when the American Association was formed as a second major league, the National Association of Professional Base Ball Players (1871–1875) and then the National League (founded 1876) represented the top level of organized baseball in the United States.
 All championships were awarded to the team with the best record at the end of the season, without a postseason series being played.
 From 1884 to 1890, the National League and the American Association faced each other in a series of games at the end of the season to determine an overall champion.
 These series were disorganized in comparison to the modern World Series, with the terms arranged through negotiation of the owners of the championship teams beforehand.
 The number of games played ranged from as few as three in (Providence defeated New York three games to zero), to a high of fifteen in (Detroit beat St. Louis ten games to five).
 Both the and Series ended in ties, each team having won three games with one tie game.

 The series was promoted and referred to as "The Championship of the United States", "World's Championship Series", or "World's Series" for short.

-In his book Krakatoa: The Day the World Exploded: August 27, 1883, Simon Winchester mentions in passing that the World Series was named for the New York World newspaper, but this view is disputed.
+An urban myth holds the name "World Series" came from a putative sponsorship by the New York World newspaper.
+The earliest such claim found by Snopes was made in 1991 by Nick Auf der Maur.
+Ben Zimmer posits confusion with The World Almanac, whose name does reflect being founded by the newspaper.

 The 19th-century competitions are not officially recognized as part of World Series history by Major League Baseball, which considers 19th-century baseball to be a prologue to the modern baseball era.
-As late as approximately 1960, some sources treated the 19th-century series on an equal basis with the post-19th-century series.
+As late as approximately 1960, some sources treated the 19th-century series on an equal basis with the 20th-century series.
 After about 1930, however, many authorities date the modern World Series to 1903 and discuss the earlier contests separately.

-(For example, the 1929 World Almanac and Book of Facts lists "Baseball World's Championships 1884–1928" in a single table, while the 1943 edition lists "Baseball World's Championships 1903–1942".)
+(For example, the 1929 World Almanac lists "Baseball World's Championships 1884–1928" in a single table, while the 1943 edition lists "Baseball World's Championships 1903–1942".)